1-800-935-2620 Speak to a Tour Expert

 2. Day 2

 Be prepared for a long drive as you begin the journey west this morning.
-Maybe kick back with a book or get to know your fellow travellers during the 12-hour drive (with stops) to Miandrivazo, a small city that will act as the starting point for your adventure down the Tsiribihina River.
+Maybe kick back with a book or get to know your fellow travellers during the drive to Miandrivazo, a small city that will act as the starting point for your adventure down the Tsiribihina River.
 On arrival, check in to the hotel and listen to a briefing on essential information for your two-day cruise.
 Head out to pick any extra supplies you may need or desire for the next few days, then get some rest in preparation for tomorrow.

 Meals: Breakfast